 Shave ice pho is just one of many unusual culinary treats I spotted in Oahu that aren’t normally found on the U.S. mainland.
 Others included mochi ice cream, fried fishcake balls, loco moco, spam musubi, and matcha ice cream.

 Constructed in 1968 in honor of the 100-year anniversary of the first Japanese immigrants coming to Hawaii, the Byodo-In Temple is a surprising find on the eastern side of Oahu.
 The grounds of the “non-denominational Buddhist temple” feature the main temple with a 9-foot Amida golden Buddha statue, meditation pavilions, koi ponds, and a 3-ton sacred bon-sho bell.
 The temple looks gorgeous in its location at the foot of the Ko’olau Mountains.

 Being in the ocean just a few feet away from several large sharks is not an everyday experience.
 You can have your own shark cage diving experience on the northern side of Oahu.
 You’ll be separated from the Galapagos sharks by a steel cage, so you can snap underwater shark selfies without having to worry about becoming a shark’s dinner.

 Hiking More Than a Mile Straight Up (Honolulu)

-Oahu has some fun hikes, but Koko Crater might be one of the weirdest.
+Hiking is one of the most fun things to do in Oahu, and Koko Crater might be one of the weirdest hikes.
 That’s because the entire hike on the Koko Head Stairs, as they are also known, consists of more than 1000 steps straight up.
 You’ll walk across wooden steps held down with railroad ties to reach the top.
 The views are awesome, but be prepared for the exhausting climb up, bring plenty of water, and avoid hiking during the hottest hours of the day!